HariSekhon/Knowledge-Base/windows.md

 Pull up the Snipping Tool from the task search and use that to take a screenshot of a given area.

-On Mac hit the `Cmd` key to go to the task bar search and then type `snip` and enter.
+On Mac hit the `Cmd` key which is equivalent of the Windows key inside the WVD session to bring up the task bar search and then type`snip` and enter.

 Once the Snipping Tool is up, click New and then drag a selection window and save it as a screenshot file to share.